CTMQ

 Other than Farmington and Hartford, New Haven is Ground Zero for the Freedom Trail.
 Yale seems to have fed the progressive spirit, but it's also where the Amistad is moored (when its moored) and where the famous Amistad slave trial took place.
 Let's rock.
 1. The People's Center 37 Howe Street Hi.
 It's … [Read more...]

-Filed Under: Cultural, Heritage, & Historic Trails Tagged With: Concept of Freedom Trail, CT Freedom Trail, New Haven, New Haven County
+Filed Under: Cultural, Heritage, & Historic Trails Tagged With: Concept of Freedom Trail, CT Freedom Trail, New Haven

-1. Riverside Cemetery Located very near the Palisado Cemetery, which has a bit more history and panache than this one (see below), my visit to Riverside Cemetery was quick and efficient.
-It's very small; just one skinny loop road with a couple hundred graves and that's it.
-I drove in, around, and out - … [Read more...]
+Five Freedom Trail Sites Windsor I created this page in 2009, so it's very rudimentary - just like the Freedom Trail was back then.
+1. Riverside Cemetery Located very near the Palisado Cemetery, which has a bit more history and panache than this one (see below), my visit to Riverside Cemetery was quick and … [Read more...]

-Filed Under: Cultural, Heritage, & Historic Trails Tagged With: Cemeteries, Concept of Freedom Trail, CT Freedom Trail, Hartford County, Windsor
+Filed Under: Cultural, Heritage, & Historic Trails Tagged With: Cemeteries, Concept of Freedom Trail, CT Freedom Trail, Windsor

 Concept of Freedom Trail: Norfolk